flosch/simpleapi/README.rst

 simpleapi is an **easy to use, consistent and portable** way of providing an API within your django project.
 It supports **several output formats** (e. g. json, jsonp, xml) and provides a **client library** to access the API seamlessly from any python application.
 You can also use nearly every **Ajax framework** (e. g. jQuery, ExtJS, etc.) to access the API (see more at "Usage in web-apps" in this README).

-The server supports (uncomplete list):
+The server (uncomplete list)...

-* API-namespaces to bundle methods
+* provides API-namespaces to bundle methods
-* dynamic key authentication / ip restriction
+* has dynamic key authentication / ip restriction
-* type-conversion
+* takes care of type-conversion
-* inheritance (create abstract namespaces and use them as superclasses)
+* provides inheritance (create abstract namespaces and use them as superclasses)
-* support for multiple API versions
+* supports multiple versions of one API
-* several output formats (json, jsonp, xml, etc.)
+* provides several output formats (json, jsonp, xml, etc.)
+* has features for: *caching, throttling, pickling*
+* can be extended with your own features

 The client supports (uncomplete list):